About

 Naturalist/Early Childhood Program Manager

 Andrea joined Heckrodt Wetland Reserve’s staff in June 2011.
 Andrea is a graduate of UW-Stout (B.S.
 Early Childhood Education) and the University of Minnesota-Duluth (M. Ed.
 Environmental Education).
 Andrea has worked in nature education in many settings, including resident nature camps, girl scout camps, and Great Lakes Aquarium.
-Andrea is responsible for the development of early childhood and girl scout programming, educating the public through environmental education, and volunteer coordination for events and education.
+Andrea is responsible for the development of early childhood education and girl scout programs and creating curriculum to aligning with State Standards.
+She also educates the public through environmental education and does the volunteer coordination for events.
+She is also responsible for managing the Reserve’s social media pages.

 Kelsey Parry